 With so many competing brands producing amazing paddles right now, there's more choice than ever before.
 Personally, I've never seen better options at the $100 price point.
 From all-court gems to spin wizards, the paddles I've listed here give some of the most expensive offerings a run for their money.

-Read on for my top 5 paddles for under $100 and see the incredible value available right now.
+Read on for my list of the best paddles under $100 and see the incredible value available right now.

 Best paddles under $100 at a glance